 Bulletin Board Posting Process:

 *Flyers will be posted by the Student Engagement staff for no more than 2 weeks at a time.
 Please make sure you submit your flyer at least a week before the event to give the Student Engagement Staff enough time to post the flyer on the bulletin boards around campus.
 Flyers given to the Student Engagement Office within 1 week or later of the event date, the office cannot guarantee flyers will be posted to properly advertise your event.

-***To have flyers printed, SGA clubs/orgs must email the SGA Office Manager with their flyer and state the number of copies, the size of the flyer, and if they want them printed in color.
+***To have flyers printed, SGA clubs/orgs must email the SGA Office Manager with their flyer and state the size of the flyer and if they want them printed in color.